akkana/metapho/doc/metapho.1.md

 `/`
 Search for tags matching whatever you type.
 Use Return or ESC to get out of search mode.

+`<Ctrl>Z`
+Bring up a zoom window where you can view the image in the largest size that fits on your screen, or zoom in to the image's full resolution.
+(The zoom window is a new feature in 0.6b1, still buggy.)

 AUTHOR
 ------